Logs

 Fields with high cardinality (i.e. large number of unique values) are bad candidates for using as stream fields, e.g., trace_id, ip_address, timestamp, etc. Using high cardinality fields as stream fields can significantly deteriorate the performance of CubeAPM.

-Note that CubeAPM allows searching over non-stream fields as well, so you can search over high cardinality fields even without designating them as stream fields.
+Note that CubeAPM is fast at searching over non-stream fields as well, so high cardinality fields can be searched even without designating them as stream fields.